luukkonenr/megatron-workdir-lumi/opensci-model-conversion-lumi.md

 ```
 # Using the new model with the opensci conversion pipeline

-After the modeling file is created, you can just use it with OpenSci-converter.
-Here's an example of how I use it.
-I have changed `q_layernorm` and `k_layernorm` from the [converter](github.com/LAION-AI/Megatron-LM-Open-Sci/blob/converter/scripts/ckpt/mcore_to_hf_opensci.py) to `q_norm` and `k_norm`
+1) After the modeling file is created, you can just use it with OpenSci-converter, but currently there's a slight naming mismatch.
+I have changed `q_layernorm` and `k_layernorm` manually from the [converter](github.com/LAION-AI/Megatron-LM-Open-Sci/blob/converter/scripts/ckpt/mcore_to_hf_opensci.py) to `q_norm` and `k_norm`

-And one more thing: created modeling and configuration files are created to be part of the transformers model library, so to detach them and load with trust_remote_code=True, you need to replace relative imports with sed to use root "transformers." instead of "...<path>.<to>.<module>"
+2) And one more thing: created modeling and configuration files are created to be part of the transformers model library, so to detach them and load with trust_remote_code=True, you need to replace relative imports with sed to use root "transformers." instead of "...<path>.<to>.<module>"

 ```